junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam answers, "I'm Sam, and this is Dean.
 We're looking for Nick, too.
 Maybe we can help.
 Who are you?"

 "Sarah," the woman answers dreamily, "and this is Teddy.
 Please tell me what's happening."
-Her tone is terrified, but nothing hateful or outrageous as they usually seen in vengeful spirits.
+Her tone is terrified, but nothing hateful or outrageous like what's usually seen in vengeful spirits.

 Sam exhales slowly, lowering his gun, stepping to her carefully like approaching a scared wild creature.
 "Sarah, it might be a little difficult to take, but, uh... you are dead, and now you are a ghost."
 He exchanges an unnerving look with Dean, waiting.